CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 User directories and other authentication functions are complex to develop and critically important to security assurances.
 You use capabilities like Azure Active Directory (Azure AD), Azure AD B2B, Azure AD B2C, or third-party solutions to authenticate and grant permission to users, partners, customers, applications, services, and other entities.
 In this task, we'll be enabling multi-factor authentication.
 Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification which increases the level of security.

-1. In your JumpVM launch browser and visit `https://AKA.ms/proofup` and if asked to log in then log in using the following credentials:
+1. In your JumpVM launch browser, visit `https://AKA.ms/proofup` and if asked to log in then log in using the following credentials:

    - Username: **<inject key="AzureAdUserEmail" />**
    - Password: **<inject key="AzureAdUserPassword" />**